 "I'll be back as soon as I can.
 You boys stay safe."
-John told them "Dean, you look out for your brother."
+John looked at them.
+"Dean, you look out for your brother."

 Sam rolled his eyes.
 He wasn't a kid anymore.
 And while yeah, he might still need Dean's protection, he could look out for himself as well.
 But Sam knew John was extremely overprotective of him, having already lost Sam once in his life.

-But when Dean responed it was in all seriousness.
+But when Dean responded it was in all seriousness.
 "You know I will."